f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab03.rst

 The **SSL** settings have now been configured.

--  Click :guilabel:`Save & Next` to continue to the next stage.
+-  Click :red:`Save & Next` to continue to the next stage.

 .. image:: ../images/module1-4.png